Chris Pappas (South African politician): Mayor of uMngeni

 On 11 September 2021, Pappas was announced as the DA's mayoral candidate for the uMngeni Local Municipality ahead of the local government election in November 2021. uMngeni became the first DA majority municipality in KZN, which was accredited to Pappas' "spirited campaign".

 On 12 November 2021, the suspended ANC municipal manager Thembeka Cibane tried to preside over the inaugural council meeting.
 The DA objected to her presiding over the meeting at the Howick-West community hall and refused to participate as it would be illegal.
 The DA subsequently walked out of the meeting.
 Pappas and other DA councillors were sworn in at the Howick Magistrate's court later that day.
 On 17 November, the DA filed court papers to compel the acting municipal manager, Sandile Buthelezi, to call a first council meeting for the municipality's leadership to be elected.
 The Pietermaritzburg High Court ruled in favour of the DA and ordered Buthelezi to convene a council meeting.
 On 22 November 2021, Pappas was elected as mayor, becoming the first DA mayor in KwaZulu-Natal.
 He is the first openly gay man to be elected mayor in the country and across Africa.

 In January 2023, Pappas announced that he would be standing down as deputy provincial leader of the DA at the party's provincial conference in April.
+Outgoing deputy provincial chairman Sthembiso Ngema was elected to succeed him.

+On 13 September 2023, Pappas was included on the "2023 TIME100 Next list" by Time magazine.

 Personal life

 Pappas is openly gay.
-He is engaged to JP Prinsloo, a former DA councillor from eThekwini.
-He speaks isiZulu and English fluently.
+He speaks Zulu and English fluently.